-Star Wars (1977) was the first film to use 3D wire-frame graphics when the Jedi fighters were briefed on the trench run attack.
+Star Wars (1977) was the first film to use 3D wire-frame graphics when the rebel fighters were briefed on the trench run attack.
 Superman (1978) was the first movie to sport a computer-generated title sequence.
-Alien (1979) used raster wire-frame models on the navigation monitors in the landing sequence.
-Looker, a 1981 film based on a Michael Crichton novel, came closer to a fully CGI character with a computer-rendered human model based on actress Susan Dey.
+Alien (1979) used raster wire-frame model rendering for navigation monitors in the landing sequence.
+Looker, a 1981 film based on a Michael Crichton novel, came closer to a fully CGI character by attempting to make a realistic computer-generated character for the model named Cindy (based on actress Susan Dey).

 It wasn’t until Young Sherlock Holmes, however, that we find a completely computer-generated movie character.
 The character, known informally as “The Stained Glass Knight”, is a photo-realistic rendering of a stained glass apparition.
-In his scene the knight leaps off a stained glass window pane to terrorize a priest and drive him from the church (and to his death beneath the wheels of a passing carriage).
-The scene lasts less than 30 seconds but took a full six months to render.
+In his scene, the knight leaps off of a stained glass window pane to terrorize a priest and drive him from the church (and to his death beneath the wheels of a passing carriage).
+The scene lasts less than a minute, but took a full six months to render.

 Image courtesy of Paramount.